7.3 Powerstroke IPR General Info:

 Lubricate and install your new O-rings.
 The remaining installation is the reverse of removal.
 35 foot pounds of torque for the IPR valve itself.
 Tighten, but don’t over tighten the IPR nut to 53 inch pounds / 4.4 foot pounds of torque.

-BTW: Ford says that IPRs are not serviceable.
+As a note – Ford says that 7.3 Powerstroke IPRs are not serviceable.
 They don’t/won’t service them.
 They rarely give trouble except for debris build up in the valve or actuator.